Parodied in Film Film Film, showing how at the end of the production, there is little left of writer's original work.

 The scene where the narrator severely beats another member of the club out of jealousy for the apparent attention he was getting from Tyler Durden originally focused more on the beating.
 Censors deemed this unacceptable, so the scene was altered to focus more on the narrator's face, and the reactions of the onlookers.
 Many considered the alteration to be more disturbing than the original scene.

 During the scene where Tyler is discussing with the narrator the night of sex he has just had with Marla Singer, there was originally a flashback line where she intimately whispers to Tyler that she "wants to have [his] abortion".
-Studio executives were outraged by this line and demanded that it be changed.
-The director complied; and the studio executives begged for it to be changed back when it turned into Marla nostalgically exclaiming that "[she] hadn't been fucked like that since grade school".
+Studio executives were outraged by this line and demanded director David Fincher that it be changed.
+Fincher complied under the executives' promise that he would change the line only once, and the studio executives begged for it to be changed back when it turned into Marla nostalgically exclaiming that "[she] hadn't been fucked like that since grade school".

 The films ends with the success of Project Mayhem and what appears to be a sort of reconciliation between Marla and Tyler, which differs rather greatly from the novel's ending.
 Even the book's author, Chuck Palahniuk, is said to have liked it better than his own ending, though he also mentions in his book "Non-Fiction" that the process of watching the book become the movie was deeply depressing, most especially the way actors such as Pitt and Norton wrote in their own bits of dialogue.